icopy-site/awesome/docs/awesome/free-for-dev.md

   * [ScrapingDog](https://scrapingdog.com/) — Scrapingdog handles millions of proxies, browsers and CAPTCHAs to provide you with HTML of any web page in a single API call.
 It also provides Web Scraper for Chrome & Firefox and a software for instant scraping demand.
 Free plans available.
   * [scrapinghub.com](https://scrapinghub.com) — Data scraping with visual interface and plugins.
 Free plan includes unlimited scraping on a shared server.
   * [ScrapingNinja](https://www.scrapingninja.co/) — Handle JS rendering, Chrome Headless, Proxy rotation and CAPTCHAs solving all in one place.
 The first 1000 are free of charge, no credit card required.
+  * [Select Star](https://www.selectstar.com/) - is an intelligent data discovery platform that automatically analyzes and documents your data.
+Free light tier with 1 Data Source, up to 100 Tables and up to 10 Users.
   * [Sheetson](https://sheetson.com) - Instantly turn any Google Sheets into RESTful API.
 Free plan available.
   * [shrtcode API](https://shrtco.de/docs) - Free URL Shortening API without authorization and no request limits.
   * [SerpApi](https://serpapi.com/) - Real-time search engine scraping API.
 Returns structured JSON results for Google, Youtube, Bing, Baidu, Walmart and many other engines.
 Free plan includes 100 successful API calls per month.